 But does she get to keep her job?

-And so she's got some agenda here, and she's trying to literally proselytize, as I always say, a captive audience, because these kids have to go to those classes.
+And so she's got some agenda here, and she's trying to literally proselytize, as I always say, a captive audience because these kids have to go to those classes.

 They can't get out of them.

-It didn't break any code or violation whatsoever in terms of the kid being able to wear what they want to wear, and it's not even incendiary.
+It didn't break any code or violation whatsoever in terms of the kid being able to wear what they want to wear.

-They're they're sorry they got caught.
+They're sorry they got caught.

-Um they're sorry that there's a video and they're sorry they got exposed, and they're trying everything they can to cover this up.
+They're sorry that there's a video and they're sorry they got exposed.

-It's just luckily we got this on video.
+It's just, luckily we got this on video.

 I mean, I hear these stories every single day from the front lines of math teachers.